wikipathways/pvjs/src/shape-library/readme.md

 This folder holds two parts of our shape library: markers (arrowheads) and shapes that scale uniformly.

-For shapes that scale non-uniformly (e.g., the arc-like corner of a rounded rectangle if the corner must keep a constant radius, regardless of the zoom level of the diagram), please see the JavaScript code.
+For shapes that scale non-uniformly (e.g., the arc-like corner of a rounded rectangle if the corner must keep a constant radius, regardless of the size of the shape), please see the JavaScript code.
 For SVG, these shapes are currently rendered on-demand by JavaScript as SVG path elements, with their attributes being set in the files in the [path shape directory](../js/pathvisiojs/view/pathway-diagram/svg/node/path-shape).